ANadrowski/potencializacao-usando-recursividade/README.md

 How to run this program:

-First clone this repository, after use the follow command:
+First clone this repository, after use the following command:

 "java Principal BASE_VALUE POTENTIATION_VALUE"